Queen Mary opens applications for new programme to help promising individuals return to research

 The high-quality bespoke training programme offers doctoral scholars with access to world-class researchers and facilities at Queen Mary, as well as the direct workplace-based application of research methods in live industrial settings at programme partners including IBM, BT and the BBC.

-Those interested in the programme will also have the opportunity to attend pre-application workshops in late September to support them through the application process.
+Those interested in the programme will also have the opportunity to attend pre-application workshops to support them through the application process.

 Sheila Gupta MBE, Vice-Principal for People, Culture and Inclusion at Queen Mary, said: “As a University we are committed to becoming the most inclusive research-intensive university in the world by 2030.
 This programme is a great example of how Queen Mary is working to address barriers that prevent talented individuals from reaching their full potential, in an effort to increase diversity in research.”